 This certification category is for applicants that will operate their CMV for excepted activities.

 - For a list of excepted activities, please review the CDL-10 form.

 - You must be at least 18 years of age or older

 - You will have a restriction placed on your CDL restricting you to operating within the activity to which you have certified.

 This category will NOT require a medical examiners certificate, but you are still required to meet Texas medical standards.

 This certification category is required when you are only driving a CMV in intrastate commerce and are required to meet the medical requirements for Texas.
 A medical examiners certificate will be required.

 In certain instances, the Department may provide an exemption to specific medical conditions when operating in intrastate commerce.
-For more information, please review forms CDL-36 and CDL-37.
+For more information, please review form CDL-37.
 If you have been granted a state waiver, you must include it with your medical examiner's certificate.

 Category 4: Excepted-Intrastate Commerce (CDL-5 part A)